shahamitr/crud-app/README.md

     <li>Animation would always respect estimated time returned by google direction api.</li>
 </ul>

-This module can be simply include it in your app, and by configuring and injecting it you can make it working.
+This module can be simply included in your app and by configuring and injecting it you can make it working for you.

 **Requirements:** AngularJS v1.4.11+